biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 The resulting DBN is available at
 <https://github.com/mchelem/biopython/blob/master/Tests/TorusDBN/pisces_dataset.dbn>
-and can be loaded directly into the model as explained above.
+and can be loaded directly into the model as explained in the TorusDBN section above.

 ### Future work